 VARIANT / VARIATION:

-A Variant is a version of an item.
-A single item can have multiple different Variants.
-For instance, the item Umbrella can have several different Variants for instance: Umbrella (Blue), Umbrella (Red), Umbrella (Black), etc.
+A Variant is a version of a product.
+A single product can have multiple different Variants.
+For instance, the product Umbrella can have several different Variants for instance: Umbrella (Blue), Umbrella (Red), Umbrella (Black), etc.

 See Also: What is a Variant?